Archive for the 'Billy the Kid' Category

 As indicated by the sign, the Courthouse dates from 1850.

-You can see the distinctive decorative brick along the roof in both the old and the new photographs.
+Here’s a photo of the courthouse after it became the Elephant Butte Saloon, taken some time in the 1920s.
+The walls appear to be brick, but the bricks are painted, not real, except for the distinctive decorative brick along the roof, which you can see in both the old and the new photographs.
 Notice also that the corner of the building has been sliced off to make the current entrance.

 Thursday, August 31st, 2006